 Janiece M. Longoria has served as the Chairman of the Port Authority since she was unanimously appointed by the City of Houston and Harris County January 8, 2013.
 Ms. Longoria chairs the Port Commission’s Audit Committee and serves on the Governance Committee and Pension and Benefits Committee.
 She also created the Citizens Advisory Council to foster open communication between communities in and around the Port of Houston and the Port Commission.

 Ms. Longoria is an honors graduate of the University of Texas and received her J.D. from the University of Texas School of Law in 1979.
 She is on the board of two public companies, CenterPoint Energy, Inc. and Superior Energy Services, Inc., both based in Houston.
-She is the former Vice Chairman of the University of Texas System Board of Regents and a former board member of the University of Texas Investment Management Company.
+She is a member of the University of Texas System Board of Regents.
+She previously served on the board and held the position of Vice Chairman.
+She is a former board member of the University of Texas Investment Management Company.

 She is active in many non-profit organizations.
 Ms. Longoria currently serves on the board of directors of the University of Texas Law School Foundation, the Greater Houston Partnership and the Texas Medical Center, and of the Board of Visitors of the UT MD Anderson Cancer Center.